ethan-santiago-james/ANDIE-University-Project-/README.md

 - Macros (added ability to save sequences of operations to an ops file for later use)
 - Random Macro Feature (extra feature that generates a macro with random image operations each with random parameters with a size determined by the user through a prompt response)
+- A Continuous Integration pipeline that runs unit tests, and builds a release page with an executable JAR file of ANDIE, a public API website for documentation, and a ZIP file with all project resources

 ### How was the system tested in Checkpoint 1?